WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

 ## DAY 3 - Prototyping!

-Yesterday you were presented with a broad challenge: **How might we make transportation in New York City better?** And after talking to users and talking among yourselves, each of your teams found an area or two that you are interested in working on.
+Yesterday you were presented with a broad challenge: **How might we make transportation in New York City better?** And after talking to users and talking among yourselves, you identified some problems you are interested in.

-We're going to start connecting the coding you saw on Monday to the product ideas and data questions we've been thinking about yesterday and will think about today.
+Today we're going to look at how you go from that to determining what kind of product to build and look at what it means to be a *designer* in technology.

-Today is all about brainstorming, based on what you learned and thought about yesterday, and PROTOTYPING -- coming up with an idea and a design -- a product!
-It's also part 1 of the **product design cycle** you'll be doing a super-fast version of today (Wednesday) and tomorrow (Thursday) before presenting your idea as a team on Friday!
+This is part 1 of the **product design cycle** you'll be doing a super-fast version of today (Wednesday) and tomorrow (Thursday) before presenting your idea as a team on Friday!

 ### Introductions